 If I die, in theory everything will keep chugging along, but I have to guess that after a year or two something would go wrong and my family would have to work it all out, but they are simple enough for them to do that with relative ease.

 As a result, though our source of discretionary income has more risk attached than our fixed income.

 This is why I’m passionate about building Digital Dividends, which invests in digital assets such as content websites.

-The last thing I want is a “last will and testament…and instructions on how to login to my domain registrar, web hosting and affiliate network accounts”.
+The last thing I want is a “last will and testament…and instructions on how to login to my domain registrar, WordPress hosting and affiliate network accounts”.

 Though I’m actively involved in Digital Dividends today, my goal is to become redundant.
 This way my family can get great returns from income generating websites whether I’m around or not.

 Like your dream expenses, this is where you can have fun.